LACONIA, N.H. – If revenge is a dish best served cold, Eamon Lapalme and his senior teammates waited four years.

 “He won some big games for us, made some big saves and was really the difference, especially tonight,” said first-year Trinity head coach Phil Tuttle.

 Trinity appeared to have the game secured during regulation, scoring the go-ahead goal on a low-liner from Austin Pepin that found the back corner of the net less than three minutes into the second half.
-But with a little more than 5 minutes remaining in the contest, Campbell senior standout Ryan Latsha got a throw-in deep in Trinity territory and took advantage, heaving the ball toward the net where Reine made the save in traffic, but Campbell was able to knock in the rebound.
+But with a little more than 5 minutes remaining in the contest, Campbell senior standout Ryan Latsha got a throw-in deep in Trinity territory and took advantage, heaving the ball toward the net.
+Reine made the save in traffic, but conceded the rebound.

 Of course, winning tight games is nothing new for the Pioneers.
 After edging 12th-seed Raymond, 2-1, in double overtime in the first round, Trinity traveled to fourth-ranked Conant and won, 2-1, on penalty kicks.
 Then Monday night, in the state semifinals, it was Lapalme who buried the game-winner in overtime to knock out undefeated top-seed Gilford, 2-1.

 Yet after the cool start to the season, even Lapalme admitted that not many people would have predicted Trinity’s successful title defense.